kubernetes/sig-release/security-release-process-documentation/security-release-process.md

 - Modification of application data files such as `~/.kube` in a specific scenario
 - Modification of cluster or objects without user consent in a specific scenario

-##### Security assurances

-A security assurance is either a security feature or another product feature/function that customers expect to offer security protection.
-Communications have messaged (explicitly or implicitly) that customers can rely on the integrity of the feature, and that’s what makes it a security assurance.
-Security bulletins will be released for a shortcoming in a security assurance that undermines the customer’s reliance or trust.

-Examples:

-- Processes running with normal “user” privileges cannot gain “admin” privileges unless admin password/credentials have been provided via intentionally authorized methods.

 #### Low

 ##### Denial of service